halilisofficial/halilisofficial/README.md

 - 👋 Hi, I’m Halil İs
-- 👀 I’m interested in ML,AI  cryptology,security
+- 👀 I’m interested in AI, ML, Data Science
-- 🌱 I’m currently learning python,neural network
+- 🌱 I’m currently learning app development in unity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me halilisofficial@gmail.com